isabella232/journey-optimizer-learn.en/help/challenges/introduction-and-pre-requisites.md

 You have been hired to implement the Luma marketing and retention campaigns in Journey optimizer.

-You are faced with three challenges:
+You will need to complete three challenges:
 <table>
 <tr>
 <td>